 The oldest European settlement in the United States dates back to 1565.
 St. Augustine is a historical gem, but unfortunately also a tourist attraction.
 That does not change the fact that it is really worthwhile to visit St. Augustine.
 The town is full of beautiful old wooden houses and churches.
 There is plenty to do and see here for a full (or 2x half) day during your Florida round trip.

-Impaired or tired?
-Then take the hop on hop off trolley bus.
+Impaired, lazy or tired?
+Don’t be ashamed to take the hop on hop off trolley bus.

 Stroll around Plaza de la Constitution square, past the old city gate, down St. George Street, Aviles Street and King Street.
 Visit America’s oldest wooden schoolhouse from the 18th century and be sure to check out the Colonial Spanish Quarter.